maths/moodle-qtype_stack/doc/en/STACK_question_admin/Reporting.md

 * The [question note](../Authoring/Question_note.md).
 * The [answer note](../Authoring/Potential_response_trees.md#Answer_note).

+Please note

+1. Only the final answer the student gives is reported by this page.
+In adaptive mode, students might have multiple attempts at a question before their final answer.
+2. In Moodle 4, we include data from all versions of the question.
+Otherwise, even a minor edit to a question will prevent data from previous versions being displayed.

 ## Moodle quiz features ##

 Most of the day to day reporting is done through the Moodle quiz features.